polhenarejos/acme_email/README.md

 Despite the ACME e-mail S/MIME specification is still under draft, it describes the procedure to validate the authenticity of an e-mail.
 It does not validates the identify of the subject behind the e-mail address, only the recipient.
 As with the ACME HTTPS specification, which does not validate the identify of the company behind a domain, ACME e-mail S/MIME specification describes the validity of a particular e-mail address.

 We implemented the ACME server at CASTLE Platform® and it fits and follows the specifications for obtaining S/MIME certificates.
 Obviously, CASTLE Platform® Certification Authority is not the same as Let's Encrypt, it uses its own.
 Fortunately, CASTLE Platform® CA follows the same standards as other common CA, with the same compatibilities and extensions.
 If CASTLE Platform® CA is trusted, the obtained S/MIME certificate is likely similar to the ones obtained through paying CA.

+## How to use it
+ACME E-mail S/MIME client uses the Certbot framework for managing ACME protocols.
+However, the official software does not provide support for S/MIME certification.
+To cirvument this issue, we bypass some procedures (CSR mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.

+To use it:
+    usage: cli.py [-h] -e EMAIL [-t] [--dry-run] [-n] [-c CONFIG_DIR] [-w WORK_DIR] [-l LOGS_DIR] [--agree-tos AGREE_TOS] [--contact CONTACT] {cert,revoke,renew}

+    Requests a S/MIME certificate

+    positional arguments:
+      {cert,revoke,renew}

+    optional arguments:
+      -h, --help            show this help message and exit -e EMAIL, --email EMAIL
+                            E-mail of the issued certificate
+      -t, --test            Tests the certification from a staging server --dry-run             Do not store any file.
+For testing -n, --non-interactive
+                            Runs the certification without any user interaction -c CONFIG_DIR, --config-dir CONFIG_DIR
+                            Configuration directory
+      -w WORK_DIR, --work-dir WORK_DIR
+                            Working directory
+      -l LOGS_DIR, --logs-dir LOGS_DIR
+                            Logs directory
+      --agree-tos AGREE_TOS
+                            Logs directory
+      --contact CONTACT     Contact e-mail for important account notifications

+Some of the parameters are shared by Certbot software, since it manages the protocol stack and data flow between the client and the ACME server.
+Sooner more parameters will be added.

+### Example
+For obtaining an S/MIME certificate
+`python3 cli.py cert --config-dir . --work-dir . --logs-dir . -e trocotronic@redyc.com --contact trocotronic@redyc.com`